 How to Choose Different Strengths of Nicotine

 Knowing the different strengths of vape juice creates a better vaping experience.
 Using vape juice which is too strong will have you coughing and hating it while too little will be underwhelming and might even drive you back to old smoking habits if you are trying to quit.
-To properly get the desired effects, there are two things that determine what strength you choose; your smoking habits and vaping device.
+To get the desired effects, there are two things that determine what strength you should choose: your smoking habits and vaping device.

 For users who prefer prolonged sessions, lower concentrations of nicotine are ideal while those who vape for short amounts of time may need stronger vape juice.

-Whatever your frequency or device is, once you start experiencing nausea or headaches, it is time to stop as you have had too much.
+Whatever your frequency or device is, once you start experiencing nausea or headaches, it is time to stop as you might have had too much.

 Regular and Premium Vape Juice